INTERESTED IN JOINING DCCOS?

 AUDITIONING FOR DCCO

 Membership is by audition only.
-Regular auditions are held in the early autumn.
+Regular auditions are held in the late summer.
 Supplemental winter auditions are held in January to fill mid-season staffing gaps.
-Candidates fall into two categories: core member or substitute (sublist), depending on need.
-There is no fee to audition, but all performing members pay dues: $100 for the 2023-24 season.
+Candidates fall into two categories: full member or substitute, depending on need.
+There is no fee to audition, but all performing members pay dues of $120 for the 2024-25 season (pro-rata for late season entry and substitutes).

 Interested in contributing to the DC Concert Orchestra Society?